farzamshahzad46/Medical-Assistant-Chatbot/README.md

 python app.py

+📞 Contact
-For more Project  details  Reach me out : https://www.linkedin.com/in/farzam-shahzad-568024283/
+For more project details, feel free to reach out to me. : https://www.linkedin.com/in/farzam-shahzad-568024283/
 Email: farzamshahzad27@gmail.com